CP Group

 Jinhyuk Jang

-Jinhyuk is a an Assistant Professor in the Department of Political Science at Georgia State University and a Faculty Affiliate at the Institute for Women’s, Gender, and Sexuality Studies.
+Jinhyuk is an Assistant Professor in the Department of Political Science and International Relations at Dankook University in Korea.
 He graduated with a Ph.D. in Political Science from Penn State.
 His substantive research focuses on executive-legislative relations, with a special emphasis on government formation in Asia-Pacific democracies.
 His research has been published in journals such as Party Politics, the Japanese Journal of Political Science, the Asia Pacific Journal of Public Administration, and PS: Political Science and Politics.
 For more information, see his webpage.

 Boyoon Lee